excellalabs/dora-capability-reference-guide/README.md

 This guide is a snapshot of what's available in the [DORA Capabilities](https://dora.dev/devops-capabilities/) and is meant to serve as a starting point.
 Some of the information below is a direct copy from the site, and some is a condensed version.
 Each capability page on the DORA site also provides additional context and supporting links.

-**NOTE: This guide only contains the the core competencies.
-The non-core competencies are in progress!**

 Good luck, and have fun!

 ## Capabilities That Enable A Climate For Learning